GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     ![exercise7-test-user-ticketfeedback](./images/exercise7-test-user-ticketfeedback.png)

-1. Confirm the prompt to send the user to the queue of waiting users.
+1. Confirm the prompt to send the user to the queue of users waiting.

     ![exercise7-test-user-waitagent](./images/exercise7-test-user-waitagent.png)